Epersea/freelancer_helper_rails/README.md

 ### 1. RATE CALCULATOR

 #### DESCRIPTION AND ACCEPTANCE CRITERIA
 The rate calculator is the **core functionality of the application**.
-The user visits a form and fills it with information regarding several aspects of their business, such as their planned expenses, how many hours a day and days a week they want to work and their desired earnings.
+The user visits a form and fills it with information regarding several aspects of their business, such as their planned expenses, how much they want to work and their desired earnings.

-After clicking on "Calculate", the user is redirected to a page where they can see what is the **minimum rate per hour** they should be charging in order to achieve their goals, as well as an explanation of the calculations.
+After clicking on "Calculate", the user is redirected to a page where they can see what is the **minimum rate per hour** they should be charging to achieve their goals, as well as an explanation of the calculations.

 The main **acceptance criteria** for this functionality are:
 - Users should be able to input information about their long-term, annual and monthly **expenses**
-- Users should be able to input information about the number of hours per day and days per week they want to work, as well as planned off days.
+- Users should be able to input information about the number of hours per day and days per week they want to work, as well as planned off days
 - Users should be able to input information about their desired **net monthly salary** and **expected taxes**
 - Users should see information about their desired **rate per hour** and an explanation of the calculations
 - Users should be able to **edit the information provided** and see their adjusted rate
-- The rate info should be stored so users can revisit it later.
+- The rate info should be stored so users can revisit it later
 - Users should be able to **delete their rate**

 ![](/app/assets/images/rate_calculator_show.png)